rdkcentral/Thunder/ReleaseNotes/ThunderReleaseNotes_R5.1.md

 ### New Feature: Whole plugin OOP (out of process)

 It so now possible to run the full plugin out of process (OOP).
 Before this feature was added a plugin had to be specifically designed to be run OOP and part of it was always in process.
 The "whole plugin OOP" feature is added mainly as a development/debug option, for example to test leaks and crashes with plugins only designed to run in process.
 There is also the prerequisite that the plugin must have a JSON-RPC interface, a prerequisite that may be removed in a future Thunder version.
-You use this feature by adding a mode="local" outside the root config part of the plugin.
+You use this feature by adding a mode="Local" outside the root config part of the plugin.
 Any other modes should work as well but have not been tested.

 ### New Feature: PluginSmartInterfaceType